stirling-research-group/git-tutorial/README.md

     ![An image of the github page showing the new button in the top right](./images/github_repo.png)

-    - Initialize an existing local repository
+    - Initialize an existing local repository, it should have some files already.
         ```
         cd <location to make repo>
         git init